MarioLegenda/blue-dot/README.md

 Model binding is a two-way process and it can be used to fetch models from the database.
 For example, to expand on our *users* example, you could have a *User* with fields *id*, *name*, *username* and *password*.
-You would like to pass the user object as a parameter but also return a populated *User* model from the database.
+You would like to return an array of populated users from the database:

     simple:
         select: